-At West Moors Middle School, we feel that positive behaviour and discipline are essential for successful teaching and learning.
-In formulating our behaviour management strategies, underpinned by research from the Education Endowment Foundation and the work of Paul Dix from Pivotal Education, we hope to foster positive behaviour by helping our children understand and know the boundaries of acceptable behaviour and why it is right to behave with respect and care for each other.
-All staff at West Moors Middle School participate in training on Therapeutic Thinking (previously known to as the Steps Approach), to underpin behaviour management, which includes practical techniques of physical intervention to offer reward and support.
+At West Moors Middle School, we feel that positive, pro-social behaviour and discipline are essential for successful teaching and learning.
+In formulating our behaviour management strategies, underpinned by research from the Education Endowment Foundation and the work of Paul Dixfrom Pivotal Education, we hope to foster pro-social behaviours by helping our children understand and know the boundaries of acceptable behaviour and why it is right to behave with respect and care for each other.
+All staff at West Moors Middle School participate in training on TherapeuticThinking (previously known to as the Steps Approach), to underpin behaviour management, which includes practical techniques of physical intervention to offer reward, incentive and support.
 This aims to reduce and manage conflict and support a positive school ethos.